While She Sleeps: This Is the Six (2012–2014)

 On 1 November 2011, While She Sleeps began working on their debut album with producer Carl Bown.
 First working in Chapel Studios in Lincolnshire, England, to record drums before moving to Treehouse Studios in Chesterfield, England, to record the rest of the album.
 After recording had finished, the band toured the UK in February 2012 as part of the Kerrang!
 Tour alongside New Found Glory, The Blackout, and Letlive.
 It was announced on 27 March, that While She Sleeps had signed with Search and Destroy Records to release their début album.
 On 4 April, Kerrang! magazine revealed that the upcoming album This Is the Six will be released on 6 August 2012 however the release date was later changed to 13 August.
 The title track "This Is the Six" was released as the first single from the album on 13 May.
 While She Sleeps are scheduled to appear at festivals and shows throughout the UK and Europe in the summer, including their first appearance at Download Festival.
 Followed by their first tour of Australia as direct support for House vs Hurricane, in late July and early August.
 On 7 June 2012, While She Sleeps won an award for Best British Newcomer at the Kerrang!
 Awards 2012.

 Following the success of their debut album, This Is the Six, released 13 August 2012, While She Sleeps embarked on a full 9 date headline UK tour during September with support from Polar, Crossfaith and Bleed from Within.
 The band then embarked on a European Tour in the Fall, supporting Architects alongside Heights.
 While She Sleeps then joined Motionless in White and Betraying the Martyrs to support Asking Alexandria in their UK and European Tour.
 The band also played the Soundwave Festival across Australia during 2013.
 The band supported Parkway Drive across America and Canada during spring 2013.
 The band, following this, embarked on a short headline run of the UK when returning from the Parkway Drive tour.
 While She Sleeps were also confirmed on 4 January 2013 to be playing the entire length of Vans Warped Tour in America and Canada.

 Taylor's throat surgery and Brainwashed (2014–2016)

 During Warped Tour, they confirmed they had started to write their second full-length studio album.
-The latter part of 2013 saw vocalist Taylor suffer from vocal problems, leading to the band cancelling shows into 2014 in order for him to undergo throat surgery and recovery.
+The latter part of 2013 saw vocalist Taylor suffer from vocal problems, leading to the band cancelling shows into 2014 for him to undergo throat surgery and recovery.

 While She Sleeps announced a release for their second full-length studio album, Brainwashed on 23 March 2015.
 To support the album, the band embarked on a co-headline tour with Cancer Bats in April 2015, while also playing 2015's Warped Tour.